Osvaldo Alonso: Seattle Sounders FC

-Minnesota United
+Minnesota United FC

-Following his release by Seattle, Alonso joined Minnesota United FC on 10 January 2019, having been the last Sounders player to have played for the club from its first season in MLS.
+Following his release by Seattle, Alonso joined Minnesota United FC on January 10, 2019, having been the last Sounders player to have played for the club from its first season in MLS.
 At the same time, Minnesota traded for the top spot in the waiver order as well as two fourth-round picks in the 2019 MLS SuperDraft, while sending a second-round pick in the 2020 MLS SuperDraft and the fourth spot in the waiver order to Orlando City SC.

 Alonso scored his first goal for Minnesota on April 13, 2019, during a 3–3 draw against New York City FC.
 It was also the first goal to be scored at their new home stadium, Allianz Field.

 In March 2021, Alonso re-signed with Minnesota.

-Atlanta United
+Atlanta United FC

-On 23 December 2021, Alonso signed a one-year deal with Atlanta United ahead of their 2022 season.
+On December 23, 2021, Alonso signed a one-year deal with Atlanta United FC ahead of their 2022 season.
+In his fourth match with Atlanta, he tore his right anterior cruciate ligament, ending his season in April 2022.
+Alonso returned to play as a substitute for reserve side Atlanta United 2 in MLS Next Pro on June 4, 2023.
+He returned to the senior squad later that month.
+Alonso finished the 2023 season with seven appearances, all as a substitute.

+Retirement

+On January 8, 2024, Alonso announced his retirement from professional soccer.
+During his career, he made 349 regular season appearances for MLS teams.
+He signed a one-day contract to retire with the Sounders on February 29, 2024.

-International
+International career

 Alonso served as captain of the Cuba U-23 national team during qualification for the men's football tournament at the 2008 Summer Olympics.
 He made his debut for the senior Cuba national team in a Caribbean Nations Cup 2006-07 match against the Turks & Caicos Islands in September 2006.
 During his time with the Cuba national team, he earned 17 caps, scoring two goals.
 His final appearance for the national team was at the 2007 CONCACAF Gold Cup in June 2007 against Panama.